List Of Best Places To Visit In Nyandarua County

 1. Karuru Falls

 It is the tallest waterfall in Kenya, plunging 273 metres below.
 It is divided into three tiers: the first tier (117 metres), the second tier (26 metres), and the third tier (130 metres).
 The waterfall is located deep within the Aberdare National Park.
-At an elevation of 2,971 metres, the falls are surrounded by tall green indigenous trees, making it one of the most unique in the country for providing an incredible safari.
-The first tier is visible from the top, while the rest can be seen from above or across a wide valley.
+At an elevation of 2,971 meters, the falls are surrounded by tall green Indigenous trees, making it one of the most unique in the country for providing an incredible safari.
+The first tier is visible from the top, while the rest can be seen above or across a wide valley.

 2. Thomson’s Falls